axelmukwena/axelmukwena/README.md

 ### Glad to see you here! &nbsp;

-I am a Software Engineer.
-My favourite languages are Python, Ruby and Javascript.
-Just added Go.
+I am a Software Engineer at [@DAAily](https://github.com/DAAily) and Open Sourcer at [@Meyabase](https://github.com/meyabase/).
+My favourite languages are Python, TypeScript and Go.

 As a developer with a determined love to create new things, with software applications there’s always something new to discover.
 I enjoy using my attention to detail to help solve problems sustainably.